-On Monday, March 20, 2017, the U.S. Supreme Court declined to review a decision from the Sixth Circuit which some had hoped might resolve this circuit split as to whether internal reporting is protected activity under DFA.
-See Verble v.
-Morgan Stanley Smith Barney, LLC, No. 16-946 (cert. denied, March 20, 2017).
-In that case, the district court had ruled that DFA's whistleblower protections only applied to those who reported to the SEC, but the Sixth Circuit did not consider the issue on appeal holding that the allegations were too vague to state a claim for relief.
-See Verble v.
-Morgan Stanley Smith Barney, LLC, Civil No. 15-6397; 2017 FED App.
-0033n (6th Cir.
-2017).
-The Somers decision, however, seems far more likely to receive Supreme Court review as the decision turned squarely on the issue of whether internal reporting was sufficient under the DFA.
+On March 20, 2017, the U.S. Supreme Court declined to review a decision from the U.S. Court of Appeals for the Sixth Circuit which some had hoped might resolve this circuit split as to whether internal reporting is protected activity under DFA.
+17 In that case, the district court had ruled that DFA's whistleblower protections only applied to those who reported to the SEC, but the Sixth Circuit did not consider the issue on appeal holding that the allegations were too vague to state a claim for relief.
+18 The Somers decision, however, seems far more likely to receive Supreme Court review as the decision turned squarely on the issue of whether internal reporting was sufficient under the DFA.

-Notably, the Third Circuit is also due to weigh in on the circuit split shortly.
+Notably, the U.S. Court of Appeals for the Third Circuit is also due to weigh in on the circuit split shortly.
 In that case, a former in-house attorney is seeking to revive his whistleblower suit in which he claims he was fired for issuing warnings via internal company reporting about the company's purported tax fraud.
-The SEC, under the prior administration, filed an amicus curiae brief supporting the claim's revival while the company has argued that the case was rightly tossed due to plaintiff's failure to report his allegations to the SEC before the alleged retaliation.
+19 The SEC, under the prior administration, filed an amicus curiae brief supporting the claim's revival while the company has argued that the case was rightly tossed due to plaintiff's failure to report his allegations to the SEC before the alleged retaliation.